William W. Allen Endowed Chair in Nutrition and Chronic Disease at Texas A&M University

 She has been recognized with numerous academic honors at Texas A&M including University Fellow, Regents Professor and the William W. Allen Endowed Chair in Nutrition.

-After her retirement, the baton was passed and Dr. Robert Chapkin named as the William W. Allen Endowed Chair in Nutrition.
+After her retirement, the baton was passed and Dr. Robert Chapkin named as the William W. Allen Endowed Chair in Nutrition in December 2017.
 He has continued the work of scientific advancement through focusing on dietary and botanical modulators related to prevention of cancer and chronic inflammatory diseases, such as inflammatory bowel disease.
 His research centers on colon cancer prevention by investigating the impact of dietary fat, fiber and gut microbiota status on chronic disease processes.